Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/README.md

 ## Add Target to your app

-To add Target to your app:
+To add the Target extension to your app:

 {% tabs %}
 {% tab title="Android" %}